 After installing WordPress on the new server, just delete the upload file and upload your old uploads in the same location.

 Then, you get the PHPMyAdmin page, just look at the top left area, and find your new database name.
-Then, click on it as below:
+Then, click on it as following:

 Now, you will get many tables that store all your new WordPress details.
-Until now, you have a fresh installation, so, how to import the old tables, posts, and plugins settings?
-The response is deleting the actual tables, then import the old database in the same place.
-So, scroll down and find the “Check all” option, and select “drop”, to delete all the actual tables as the screenshot, below.
+Until now, you have a fresh installation, so how do you import the old tables, posts, and plugins settings?
+The response is deleting the actual tables, then importing the old database in the same place.
+So, scroll down and to find the “Check all” option, and select “drop”, to delete all the actual tables as in the next screenshot.

 Next, click on ”import” at the top of the page.